Thomas the Apostle: Saint Thomas Cross

 In the 16th-century work Jornada, Antonio Gouvea writes of ornate crosses known as Saint Thomas Crosses.
 It is also known as Nasrani Menorah, Persian Cross, or Mar Thoma Sleeva.
 These crosses are believed to date from the 6th century as per the tradition and are found in a number of churches in Kerala, Mylapore and Goa.
 Jornada is the oldest known written document to refer to this type of cross as a Saint Thomas Cross.
 Gouvea also writes about the veneration of the Cross at Cranganore, referring to the cross as "Cross of Christians".

 There are several interpretations of the Nasrani symbol.
-The interpretation based on Christian Jewish tradition assumes that its design was based on Jewish menorah, an ancient symbol of the Hebrews, which consists of seven branched lamp stand (candelabra).
+The interpretation based on Christian Jewish tradition assumes that its design was based on Jewish menorah, an ancient symbol of the Hebrews, which consists of a seven branched lamp stand (candelabra).
 The interpretation based on local culture states that the Cross without the figure of Jesus and with flowery arms symbolizing "joyfulness" points to the resurrection theology of Paul the Apostle; the Holy Spirit on the top represents the role of Holy Spirit in the resurrection of Jesus Christ.
 The lotus symbolizing Buddhism and the Cross over it shows that Christianity was established in the land of Buddha.
 The three steps indicate Calvary and the rivulets, channels of Grace flowing from the Cross.

 In Islam

-The Qur’anic account of the disciples of Jesus does not include their names, numbers, or any detailed accounts of their lives.
+The Qur'anic account of the disciples of Jesus does not include their names, numbers, or any detailed accounts of their lives.
 Muslim exegesis, however, more or less agrees with the New Testament list and says that the disciples included Peter, Philip, Thomas, Bartholomew, Matthew, Andrew, James, Jude, John, James, son of Alphaeus, and Simon the Zealot.

-Major shrine
+Legacy

-Santhome Church
+San Thome Church

-Santhome Church is said to be the tomb of St. Thomas located in Chennai, India.
+San Thome Church is said to be the tomb of Saint Thomas in Chennai, India.
 It was built in 1523 by Portuguese missionaries.
-It is a National shrine, Basilica and Cathedral.
-It is a very important site for Christians and a major shrine of St. Thomas.
+It is a national shrine, basilica and cathedral.
+It is an important site for Christians and a major shrine of Saint Thomas.